British soul: 2000s

 British soul in the 2000s was dominated by female singers and female-led bands, most notably Amy Winehouse, Estelle, Joss Stone, Duffy, Paloma Faith, Florence Welch, Adele, Floetry, Noisettes, Jessie J and Leona Lewis.
 They enjoyed success on the American charts, leading to talk of another British Invasion, known as the "Third British Invasion", "R&B British Invasion" or "British Soul Invasion".
 In 2008, Amy Winehouse won 5 Grammy Awards, at the time, more than any British female artist had won in one night.
 In 2009, Jay Sean's single "Down" reached the number one spot on the Billboard Hot 100 and sold millions in the United States, making him "the most successful male UK urban artist in US chart history" at the time.

-In the early 2000s, a number of British Asian Underground artists began creating fusion music that combines contemporary R&B with Indian music, particularly Punjabi bhangra and Bollywood filmi music.
-One of the most well known groups from this movement was the Rishi Rich Project, consisting of producer Rishi Rich.

 2010s

 In 2010, Jay Sean's success was followed by Taio Cruz also topping the US Billboard Hot 100 in March 2010.
-The success of Sean and Cruz, as well as the upcoming US release of Tinchy Stryder, has led to talk of how "U.K. stars seize American R&B".
-British R&B has also been increasingly incorporating electropop sounds in recent years, exemplified by the music of Jay Sean and Taio Cruz.
+The success of Sean and Cruz, as well as the upcoming US release of Tinchy Stryder, led to talk of how "U.K. stars seize American R&B".
+British R&B also increasingly incorporated electropop sounds in the late 2000s into the 2010s, exemplified by the music of Jay Sean and Taio Cruz.

-Since then, Adele has global superstardom around the world, specially in the United States, where she had several number one hits in 2011 and 2012.
+Since then, Adele achieved global superstardom around the world, especially in the United States, where she had several number-one hits in 2011 and 2012.
 Her album 21 became the most sold-out of the 21st century and one of the most sold in history with over 35 million copies.
 In the United Kingdom, it was the second best-selling album ever.
 Then in 2015, 25 by Adele also saw much success across the Billboard 200, as it became the fastest-selling album in music history in the US, UK, Canada, New Zealand and globally.

 Several other names gained popularity as well, including Paolo Nutini, Michael Kiwanuka and Samm Henshaw who achieved remarkable success in recent years.

 Northern soul has also seen a resurgence in the UK and British artists such as Paul Stuart Davies, Johnny Boy and Stefan Taylor have contributed to its popularity in the present day.